“Just a small town girl, living in a lonely world, taking the midnight train going anywhere” – Journey.

 Raised in a small town on Lake Huron, with a population of 6,000, I was lucky to be able to enjoy the fresh air, as well as nature’s beauty, and the slower pace of small town living.
-Unfortunately when I was younger, I took this treasure for granted, not knowing that I would spend the next 41 years (and counting) living in the fast lane of the city life.
+Unfortunately when I was younger, I took this treasure for granted, not knowing that I would spend the next 41 years (and counting) living in what is known as the fast lane of the city life.

 The older I get, the more I yearn for the simpler and slower (much slower) days of small town living.
-When I retire in a couple of years, I fully plan on returning to my roots, but for now I find ways to escape the blazing hot concrete and get my nature escape as often as I can.
+When I retire in a couple of years, I fully plan on returning to my roots, but for now I try to find ways to escape the blazing hot concrete and get my nature escape as often as I can.
 It is especially important during these trying times that we look after our physical and mental well-being and there is no better way or place to do this than breathing in the fresh and sometimes crisp air of the great outdoors.

 VALENS CONSERVATION AREA

 When I find myself needing to unwind and escape the city life into the great outdoors, I make my way to Valens Conservation Area.
-It is a quick half hour drive from my home, and a short distance from Toronto, and is the perfect place to escape the city and to enjoy nature, and to just simply unwind.
+Valens is a quick half hour drive from my home, and a short distance from Toronto, and is the perfect place to escape the city and to enjoy nature, and to just simply unwind.